viviRbi/vyNote/readme.md

 - for loop use index
 - with forEach, it loop through each value without the use of index

-## What are the 3 usages of “super” keyword?
+## What are the 3 usages of Â“superÂ” keyword?
 - Use to get parent constructor
 - Use to get parent value
 - super can be use to assign value to the parent